 Saptarishi are the seven mind-born sons of Lord Brahma who live for a period of time known as a manvantara (306,720,000 Earth Years).
-They serve as representatives of Brahma during this period of time, and at the end of a manvantara, the universe gets destroyed.
-Saptarishi merges in God, and the task of filling the Earth is given to the newly appointed Saptarishi.
+They serve as representatives of Brahma, and at the end of a manvantara, the universe gets destroyed.
+Saptarishi merges with God, and the task of filling the Earth is given to the newly appointed Saptarishi.

-All the Saptarishi are Brahmarishis which means they have completely understood the meaning of Brahman.
+All the Saptarishi are Brahmarishis, meaning they have completely understood the meaning of Brahman.
 Usually, one cannot rise to the level of a Brahmarishi through merit alone since the order was created divinely and is appointed by Lord Brahma.
 However, Vishwamitra rose to the position of a Brahmarishi through his own merit alone.
 He performed meditation and austerities (Tapasya) for tens of thousands of years, and as a result, he was awarded the rank of Brahmarishi by Bramha himself.

-Brahmarishis are so powerful that they can defeat every weapon on earth, can forecast the future, and are not influenced by the circle of life and death.
-Saptarishis are greater even than the devtas in power, and diety are the highest in rank over Devatas and other classifications of Rishis such as Rajarishi and Maharishi.
+Brahmarishis are so powerful that they can defeat every weapon on earth, forecast the future, and are not influenced by the circle of life and death.
+Saptarishis are greater even than the devtas in power, and deities are the highest in rank over Devatas and other classifications of Rishis such as Rajarishi and Maharishi.

 Maharishi means ‘great sage’ in Sanskrit and refers to one who has greatly expanded and refined senses.
 Their third eye is completely open, and their intuition is used to its fullest capacity.
-Their attention and focus encompass the entire universe, yet they can still maintain incredibly precise detail in actions and thoughts.
+Their attention and focus encompass the entire universe, yet they can still maintain precise detail in actions and thoughts.

 Rajarishi means ‘royal sage’ in Sanskrit.
 It refers to one who is a king, a prince, and a sage.
 A Rajarishi can leave the kingship and become a Rishi such as Vishwamitra.

 Names of Saptarishi – Seven Great Sages

 Dronacharya(Guru of Pandavas and Kauravas) was born due to his attraction to Apsara.